 After a short cruise to Angkor Borei, you can start your visit with a small museum; which is also named Angkor Borei.

 What to expect from this place?
 A small mini collection of artifacts which was built in 2008 with a Khmer unique architecture, not too much information but interesting to see.
 I can say the museum is just small, but they have got lots packed into it.
 It is highly recommended to go there with a local knowledgeable tour guide.
-The boat trip from Takeo to Angkor Borei costs around US$35 – 40 per person.
-For the foreigners, you may need to buy a ticket for Angkor Borei Museum too, while locals are able to see the museum without ticket.
+The boat trip from Takeo to Angkor Borei costs around US$30 – 40 per person.

 After having some overview understanding from the museum, the boat trip takes you further to Phnom Da – an ancient pre-Angkorian temple on a small hill, situated in Prek Ta Phor village.
 You need to search for the weather before going there since this place is flooded six months yearly, during the rainy season.
 For those who prefer some off the beaten track experiences, Phnom Da is a charming temple that should not be missed out.
 Not as majestic as Angkor Wat, this place is a hidden heritage with a stunning view.